imgix/imgix-python/README.md

 Installation
 ------------

-To install the library from source code, run the following command from inside the root folder of the source code:
+To install the library from source, run the following command from inside the root folder of the source code:

     sudo python setup.py build install